 A major part of any story are the cause and effect relationships that occur, especially during the conflict and rising action.
 Whether examining the effects on the protagonist, or on the plot itself, a significant element in understanding literature is the relationship between actions or events and their outcomes, including choices and consequences.

-Causation or cause and effect definition is simply an action with a reaction.
+Causation, or cause and effect, is simply an action with a reaction.
 When an event occurs, its effect impacts the course of the story, often changing the character or later events of a story dramatically.
 Cause and effect are also very important to plot, moving the action forward.

-Although this lesson covers multiple age ranges, below are examples of the Common Core State Standards for Grade 5.
+Although this short cause and effect lesson plan covers multiple age ranges, below are examples of the Common Core State Standards for Grade 5.
 Please see your Common Core State Standards for the correct grade-appropriate strands.

 Students will be able to identify examples and explain the relationship between cause and effect in plot.

 A very important part of any story are the cause and effect relationships that come out of events in the plot.
 To get students predicting and problem-solving, they should demonstrate their understanding of chain reactions from a novel or short story.
 Creating a storyboard that depict the cause and effect of an action will greatly enhance their understanding of cause and effect relationships.